malwa-cyber/fraud-dataset-cleaning/finance-fraud-datacleaning/README.md

 ## objectives
 1. To clean, validate and analyze the financial transaction data using Excel.
 2. To identify transaction patterns, trends and potential areas of risks using Power BI.
+3. To segment accounts by risk level.
+4. To identify which features are most associated with fraud.
 # cleaning
 Now let's get started!!
 ## checking missing values